BFI Film Academy: Short Cut Film Fund

 We don’t expect you to have expert skills and knowledge, we just want to understand your idea better, as well as your approach as an aspiring filmmaker.

 Selection process: All applications will be assessed by the Young Film Network South East and BFI NETWORK South East teams.
 Shortlisted candidates may be invited to an informal meeting on Zoom.
 Due to the high volume of applications we receive it will not be possible to offer feedback to every applicant.
-We aim to let everyone know whether they have been selected for the award or not by 1 December.
+We aim to let everyone know whether they have been selected for the award or not by 1 July.

 If there are any barriers to you completing this application or if you think we can make it more accessible, please get in touch with us at: [email protected]

-The application deadline is 9am on Monday 13 November.
+The application deadline is 10am on Monday 3 June 2024.

 Scroll to Top